Become a PMF

 - We recommend you use a personal email address when creating an applicant user account to apply to the program.
 Avoid using your .edu email address as many school servers will block any email correspondence we send you.
 All communications are conducted via email and/or posted to the PMF website.
 Applicants can monitor their application status after submission.

 - We strongly recommend that you prepare in advance before the application launches.
-We suggest you prepare your resume, transcript (and/or alternative), and any supporting documentation for claiming veterans' preference, Indian preference, and/or reasonable accommodations.
+We suggest you prepare your resume, advanced degree transcript (and/or alternative), and any supporting documentation for claiming veterans' preference and/or reasonable accommodations.
 See additional information on transcripts and resumes below.
-You may need to consult with your academic institution on the process for requesting a transcript (and/or alternative).
+You may need to consult with your academic institution on the process for requesting your advanced degree transcript (and/or alternative).
+Please note, the PMF Program Office is not able to pre-screen applicant documents.
+Please follow the instructions provided.

 - There is no appeal process and we do not provide assessment scores.

-- Please review the Eligibility section entirely, covering subjects on citizenship, education outside of the United States, attorney positions, veterans' preference, selective service, Indian preference, and equal opportunity employment.
+- Please review the Eligibility section entirely, covering subjects on citizenship, education outside of the United States, attorney positions, veterans' preference, selective service, and equal opportunity employment.

-- When uploading documents as part of your application, please ensure your document is accessible (e.g., not password protected, does not require digital certificates), contains no scripts/macros or photos, legible, and in English.
+- When uploading documents as part of your application, please ensure your document is accessible (e.g., not password protected, does not require digital certificates), legible, contains no scripts/macros or photos, and is in English.
+If a document is not in English (e.g., your advanced degree transcript), you should upload that document AND upload a written statement translating it into English.

 - Submitted documents are saved to a secure server.
 Please do not redact data.
 Uploading Adobe (.pdf) files is preferred.

 As part of a complete application, all applicants must submit a transcript (and/or alternative) covering their advanced degree.
 The submission must reflect the advanced degree used to qualify for the program.
-It is not necessary to submit a transcript for your undergraduate degree; however, you may submit such as an "Other" document when submitting your application documents and will have no impact on your application or on-line assessment.
-Submiting an undergraduate transcript is optional.
-If selected as a Finalist, agency users will have access to view any and all submitted documents (including any undergraduate transcript).
+Applicants may also submit an undergraduate degree transcript; although this is optional, it would be in the best interest of the applicant to submit both for those selected as Finalists.
+Many Federal agencies will review your undergraduate degree transcript to determine experience and qualifications.
+Whether or not you submit an undergraduate degree transcript, it will have no impact on your application.
+If selected as a Finalist, agency users will have access to view all submitted documents (except for any documents associated to reasonable accommodations).

-Any submission must be legible, in English, and not contain any scripts/macros or photos.
-Any submission covering transcript (and/or alternative) must contain the following:
+Any submission must be legible, in English, not password protected, and not contain any scripts/macros or photos.
+A certified copy of a diploma is not acceptable.
+Any submission covering your advanced degree transcript (and/or alternative) must contain the following:

 - College/University name

-The transcript can be official or unofficial.
-If a transcript is unavailable or missing any of the above required elements, the applicant may submit a letter (or equivalent) from the appropriate school official/department (e.g., admissions, department head, career services, etc.) providing the information requested.
-The document serves as an alternative to meeting the transcript requirements if there are missing required elements.
+Either transcript (for the required advanced degree or optional undergraduate degree) can be official or unofficial.
+If the advanced degree transcript is unavailable or missing any of the above required elements, the applicant must submit a letter (or equivalent) from the appropriate school official/department (e.g., admissions, department head, career services, etc.), on letterhead (or proof of enrollment covering the required elements), providing the information requested, and signed (electronic signature is acceptable).
+The document serves as an alternative to meeting the advanced degree transcript requirements if there are missing required elements.
+For additional information and a sample alternative letter, please see our "PMF Program Required Application Documents and Alternative Letter" posted under the Resources webpage.
 Submitting a combination of the transcript and the alternative showing the missing elements is preferred.
 The alternative should complement the transcript if covering missing elements.
-Applicants can submit their transcript under the document type called "Transcript" and the alternative under the document type called "Other", under the "Upload Documents" section of the application.
-Applicants are not required to ensure a Student ID# or Social Security Number appears on these documents.
+Applicants must submit their advanced degree transcript under the document type called "Advanced Degree Transcript (and/or Alternative)".
+If the alternative is a separate document, then submit the alternative under the document type called "Other," under the "Upload Documents" section of the application.
+If applicable, you may merge your advanced degree transcript and the alternative into a single document to upload under the document type called "Advanced Degree Transcript (and/or Alternative)".
+Applicants are not required to ensure a Student ID# or Social Security Number appears on these documents and may redact such references if applicable.

 Reference to "official" or "unofficial" transcript is defined by your college/university.
-If unofficial, the transcript must still identify the required elements referenced above.
-Transcripts provided by third-party systems that some colleges and universities use may not cover all of the above required elements.
+If unofficial, the advanced degree transcript must still identify the required elements referenced above.
+Transcripts provided by third-party systems that some colleges and universities use may not cover all the above required elements, especially when identifying the academic institution.

 Transcripts (and/or alternatives) from foreign schools must be in English and legible for consideration.
 Please be sure to view your submission to ensure legibility and that your submission clearly supports your eligibility to apply based on an advanced degree and the criteria referenced above.

-Applicants failing to submit a valid transcript and/or alternative showing all of the required elements will be disqualified from further consideration.
+Applicants failing to submit a valid advanced degree transcript and/or alternative showing ALL of the required elements will be disqualified from further consideration.

-NOTE: It is the applicant's responsibility to ensure their transcript (and/or alternative) meets the requirements identified above for submission.
-Please do not send a copy directly to the PMF Program Office or Help Desk asking if your documents fulfill the requirements.
+NOTE: It is the applicant's responsibility to ensure their advanced degree transcript (and/or alternative) meets the requirements identified above for submission.
+In fairness to all applicants, do not send a copy directly to the PMF Program Office or Help Desk asking if your documents fulfill the requirements.
 Applicants can view the documents they submit during the application process and should ensure the submitted file can be viewed and is legible.

 If selected as a Finalist, some participating Federal agencies may directly request an official transcript to ensure fulfillment of advanced degree requirements and education qualifications before starting a PMF appointment.